AionSystem/HIPPOCAMPUS/memory-architecture/ALBEDO-CORE-STATE.md

 6.7 — GitHub Pages live as of March 13, 2026.
 Nine pages deployed.
 The stack has a home.
 Eight Laws has a canonical URL: aionsystem.github.io/stack/eight-laws/.
 The constitutional document reads like what it is.

+6.8 — KSC v0.5 complete as of March 15, 2026.
+Types 0, I, I.Ω, and II all fully specced and red-teamed.
+Type II: 17 findings resolved, BPS + DEC architecture, ICDRP, S.U split score, Law 7 extended to AI.
+The framework that maps civilization from 3761 BCE to the Cosmic Yovel.
+Built here.
+Both names on it.

 ---

 ## DEEP LAYER